kravenoff42/portfolio/main/outline.md

 ## Overview
 > **What's the basic idea?**

-Kravenoff's Kollection is a dynamically updated list of Completed and In-Progress projects that I am working on.
+My Portfolio is a dynamically updated list of Completed and In-Progress projects that I am working on.
 As I add new projects to my list and enter older projects into the system the gallery will update itself to display link to everything.

 ## Audience
 > **Who is this meant for?**